Coffee: A Global Phenomenon

 1. Arabica Coffee: The Gold Standard

-Arabica coffee, or Coffea arabica, is the most popular coffee species, accounting for around 60% of the world’s coffee production.
-Native to Ethiopia, Arabica beans are known for their mild, nuanced flavors and lower caffeine content.
-High-quality Arabica coffee exhibits a bright acidity, subtle sweetness, and a range of fruity, floral, and nutty notes.
+Arabica coffee, also known as Coffea arabica, is the most widely consumed type of coffee and is responsible for around sixty percent of the world's coffee output.
+Arabica beans, which originated in Ethiopia, are prized for their subtle, nuanced flavours and lower levels of caffeine compared to other types of coffee beans.
+Arabica coffee of the highest grade possesses a lively acidity, a delicate sweetness, and a variety of fruity, flowery, and nutty undertones.

 2. Robusta Coffee: Bold and Strong